javascript-programming/jaav-tm/README.md

 ![Alt text](images/deploy_helloworld.png?raw=true "Deploy contract")

- For each function in the contract there is `onFunctionName` listener available which is triggered when the function is called.
+ For each function in the contract there is a `onFunctionName` listener available which is triggered when the function is called.

         > helloWorld.onHello = (result, options) => { console.log(result) }